tsprlng/useful-pgp-agent/tools/README.md

 #### Set touch policy

-Cards can require a type of confirmation before cryptographic operations are performed (the feature is often implemented as a mechanical button on the card).
+Cards can require confirmation by the user before cryptographic operations are performed (this confirmation feature is often implemented as a mechanical button on the card).

-Not all cards implement this feature.
+However, not all cards implement this feature.

-Rationale: when the card requires touch confirmation, an attacker who gains control of the user's host computer cannot perform cryptographic operations on the card at will - even after they learn the user's PINs.
+Rationale: when a card requires touch confirmation, an attacker who gains control of the user's host computer cannot perform cryptographic operations on the card at will - even after they learn the user's PINs.

 This feature is configured per key slot.
 The user can choose to require (or not require) touch confirmation separately